kmolan/cpp-to-urdf-converter/README.md

 TODO:
 1. Include Eigen support
 2. Support different gazebo material and other tags
-3. Include library of pre-defined material tags
+3. Include library of pre-defined material tags (In progress)
-3. Custom errors for each case
+3. Custom errors for each case (Done)
 4. Write tutorial scripts